ecomplus/client/README.md

 ## Methods
 ### getProduct(id, callback)
-It is a method to get a Product by your id
+It is a method to get a Product by the product ID

 #### Arguments
 |  Name  | Type |